maplibre/maplibre-gl-js-docs/docs/pages/example/navigation.md

 ---
 title: Display map navigation controls
-description: Zoom and rotation controls to make map navigation more obvious.
+description: Add zoom and rotation controls to the map.
 topics:
   - Controls and overlays
 thumbnail: navigation